About the project

 - Catalog can stored on memory disks, in ram or on tmpfs with a RO mounted base;

-- Show features of FreeBSD as a hosting platform.
-Hosting not only jail, but also Linux-environments through bhyve;
+- Show features of FreeBSD as a Cloud-hosting platform;

 - Environment deployment automation;